ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/fetching-data/dataloader.md

 # Data Consistency

-Data loaders do not only batch calls to the database, they also cache the database response.
+DataLoader do not only batch calls to the database, they also cache the database response.
 A data loader guarantees data consistency in a single request.
 If you load an entity with a data loader in your request more than once, it is given that these two entities are equivalent.